frederic-perez/AmE-dictionary/data/idioms.md

 __at times__ :two: On occasion; sometimes. _There was an incredible amount of stress at times._
 __at top speed__ As fast as something or someone can go. _Once Tom caught the ball, he took off at top speed toward the end zone._
 __at your leisure__
+__atone for (something)__
-__attaboy__ :four: (atta boy) An expression of encouragement, support, or approval toward a boy, man, or male animal, used as a standalone interjection before or after a sentence.
+__attaboy__ :five: (atta boy) An expression of encouragement, support, or approval toward a boy, man, or male animal, used as a standalone interjection before or after a sentence.
 Largely presumed to be a corruption of the expression “that’s the boy.” _You won the spelling bee?
 Attaboy!_
 __auld lang syne__ [At many New Year’s Eve parties, the song “Auld Lang Syne” is played or sung at midnight, as a means of saying farewell to the old year and greeting the new.]
 Old times, especially those that are remembered fondly.
 In Scottish, the phrase means “old long since.” _Come on, you’re only in town for a few days—let’s go to dinner for auld lang syne._
 __awash__ _adj_ Drunk.
 __awesome sauce__ _slang_ Excellent, great, or exceptionally interesting. _I couldn’t take him seriously when he described the movie as being awesome sauce._ _Awesome sauce!
 I got an A on my midterm!_